giovanni-savino/mq-quarkus/README.md

 cd /local
 docker-compose up -d
 ```
-A set of 6 containers are started:
+A set of 5 containers are started:
 * A Kafka broker
 * A kafka zookeeper
 * An MQ broker
-* An MQ source connector
-* An MQ sink connector
+* An MQ Source + Sink connector
 * A SampleMQQuarkusApp container

 To configure the MQ source and Sink connectors you need to run the commands